Arkadiusz Milik

-Arkadiusz Krystian Milik ([arˈkadjuʂ ˈmilik]; born 28 February 1994) is a Polish professional footballer who plays as a striker for Serie A club Juventus, on loan from Ligue 1 club Marseille, and the Poland national team.
+Arkadiusz Krystian Milik ([arˈkadjuʂ ˈmilik]; born 28 February 1994) is a Polish professional footballer who plays as a striker for Serie A club Juventus and the Poland national team.

 Milik began his career as a footballer in the Rozwój Katowice youth squad.
 In 2011, he signed a one-year contract with Górnik Zabrze, and in 2012 he transferred to Bayer Leverkusen and later played on loan for FC Augsburg and Ajax respectively.
 In 2015–16, he was purchased by Ajax on a four-year deal for a reported €2.8 million fee.
 While playing for Ajax, Milik became one of the top goalscorers in Eredivisie.
 On 1 August 2016, he joined Italian club Napoli for €35 million, effectively replacing Gonzalo Higuaín.
 On 21 January 2021, he joined French club Marseille on loan from Napoli.

 At international level, Milik participated at UEFA Euro 2016 with Poland and reached the quarter-final stage of the tournament.
-He also took part at the 2018 FIFA World Cup, where his team was eliminated in the group stage, and the 2022 World Cup, where his team advanced to the Round of 16.
+He also took part at the 2018 FIFA World Cup, where his team was eliminated in the group stage, and the 2022 World Cup, where his team advanced to the round of 16.